dideesh92/Oncolab-Diagnostics/README.md

 - Enables different filtering options for financial analysis.

 ### 4. **Patient Records**

-A page has been created for recording the patient data, and it is displayed at the bottom side of the same page.
+- A page has been created for recording the patient data, and it is displayed at the bottom side of the same page.

-You can navigate to this section via Sidebar > Financial MIS Reports > Patient Records.
+- You can navigate to this section via **Sidebar > Financial MIS Reports > Patient Records**.

 ## Setup Instructions
 ### **Backend Setup**